Ablative CO2 Laser: Treatment, Recovery & Results

 Fully ablative CO2 laser requires particularly careful patient assessment before treatment, as the more intensive nature of the procedure carries a higher risk of side effects in certain skin types.
 Patients with darker or olive skin tones have a significantly higher risk of post-inflammatory hyperpigmentation following fully ablative treatment compared to fractional CO2 laser.

-Skin type is assessed using the Fitzpatrick scale, which classifies skin from Type I (very fair) to Type VI (very dark).
-Fully ablative CO2 laser is most commonly recommended for Fitzpatrick Types I to III.
-Experienced practitioners may treat Type IV skin with adjusted settings and extensive pre-treatment preparation, but this requires specialist expertise and careful monitoring during recovery.
+Skin type is assessed using the Fitzpatrick scale, which classifies skin from Type I (very fair skin) to Type VI (very dark skin tone).
+Fully ablative CO2 laser is most commonly recommended for Fitzpatrick Types I to III (fair to light brown skin tones).
+Experienced practitioners may treat Type IV skin (moderate brown skin tones) with adjusted settings and extensive pre-treatment preparation, but this requires specialist expertise and careful monitoring during recovery.

 Patients with darker skin types considering laser resurfacing should seek practitioners with specific experience treating their skin tone.
 In many cases, fractional CO2 laser resurfacing with conservative settings may be a safer alternative, or a combination approach may be recommended.